DeepLabCut/DeepLabCut/docs/recipes/MegaDetectorDLCLive.md

 :align: center

 ```
-``Select MegaDetector model`` lets you choose between md_v5a and md_v5b, you can find out more about it [here](https://github.com/microsoft/CameraTraps/releases).
-They run on yolov5 which makes it 3x-4x faster.
+``Select MegaDetector model`` lets you choose between md_v5a and md_v5b, you can find out more about them [here](https://github.com/microsoft/CameraTraps/releases).
+They run on YOLOv5 which makes it 3x-4x faster than prior versions.

-``Select DeepLabCut model`` choose the relevant DLC-Live model closest to the image you uploaded.
+``Select DeepLabCut Model`` choose the relevant ModelZoo model closest to the image you uploaded.
 The selected model will run on the image to predict the keypoints on the animal.

 ```{warning}
 To get close to accurate keypoints in your model, the animal you upload into the interface should have the animal model listed in "Select DeepLabCut model" panel.
 ```

 ``Run DLClive`` checkbox allows you to run DeepLabCut-Live directly on the image without MegaDetector.
-However, MegaDetector simplifies the pose estimation by blocking out the pixels outside the bounding box.
-But no harm, test it out for yourself ;)
+However, MegaDetector often simplifies the pose estimation by blocking out the pixels outside the bounding box.
+But no harm to run it (just might be slower), test it out for yourself ;)

 ``Set confidence threshold for animal detections`` in the example above, the confidence threshold is set for 0.8, this means MegaDetector will put a bounding box if it is >0.8 sure it is an animal.
 The image displayed has a 0.94 confidence level.

 ``Set confidence threshold for keypoints`` suggests how confident the model is about predicting the accurate key points on the animal.
 This is displayed by the opacity of the coloured keypoints on the animal.

-``Set marker size, Set font size, Select keypoiny label font`` are design specs you can choose for yourself
+``Set marker size, Set font size, Select keypoiny label font`` are design specs you can choose for yourself - we all love pretty plots!

-4. Once set and satisfied with the image and features, submit the image.
-To know it's working, the expected output will display your input image: with the animal(s) surrounded by a bounding box, tracked keypoints and labels.
-A downloadable JSON file with the markings as shown below:
+4. Once set and you are satisfied with the image and features, submit the image.
+The expected output will display your input image: with the animal(s) surrounded by a bounding box (if used), the tracked keypoints, and the labels.
+A downloadable `JSON` file with the markings as shown below:

 ```{image} ../images/outputdog.PNG
 :alt: fishy